Will Benson Player Props: Reds vs. Dodgers

-The Cincinnati Reds, including Will Benson and his .655 slugging percentage over his past 10 games, battle starting pitcher Emmet Sheehan and the Los Angeles Dodgers at Dodger Stadium, Saturday at 9:10 PM ET.
+The Cincinnati Reds, including Will Benson and his .679 slugging percentage over his past 10 games, battle starting pitcher Michael Grove and the Los Angeles Dodgers at Dodger Stadium, Sunday at 4:10 PM ET.

-In his most recent game he had a hitless performance (0-for-2) against the Dodgers.
+He had a hitless showing in his previous game (0-for-2) against the Dodgers.

 Will Benson Game Info & Props vs. the Dodgers